eduvpn/documentation/FEDORA_VPN_SERVER.md

 If you now download a new configuration in the user portal, you'll notice that there is an extra `remote` line specifying `tcp/443`.

+### Two-Factor Authentication

+Users can enroll themselves for two-factor authentication for the user and admin portal out of the box via the "Account" tab in the user portal.
+See the documentation in the user portal for more information on supported two-factor applications.

+To enable it for connecting to the VPN server, modify `/etc/vpn-server-api/default/config.yaml` and set `twoFactor` to `true` under the `internet` profile.

+Regenerate the server configuration, and restart the OpenVPN process:

+    $ sudo vpn-server-node-server-config --instance default --profile internet
+    $ sudo systemctl restart openvpn@default-internet-0

+After this, if users want to download a new configuration, they will be forced to enroll for two-factor authentication first before being allowed to download the configuration.
+Existing users will need to update their VPN-configuration or download a new configuration.

+The two-factor authentication will require users to provide the user name `totp` and a 6 digit TOTP key generated with the OTP application.